isomerpages/nparks-gardening/page-index/biodiversity/_posts/2023-08-30-post-Soil Biodiversity.md

 <section>
 	<h4>Fungi</h4>
 	<p>Mushrooms are the fruiting bodies of fungi, and while they look delicious it is generally not recommended that you eat them.
 The tropics has a massive diversity of fungi, some of which can be poisonous.
 It is better to be safe rather than sorry and leave them be!</p>
 	<p>Fungi are important decomposers and are key to breaking down woody plant material into nutrients that can be taken up by plants.
 Soil, compost, and mulch that have a lot of woody material will have more mushrooms appearing and should not cause alarm.
-However, mushrooms appearing in pots can be concerning as they generally need moist environments to survive; a very mushroomy plant pot could be overly moist due to poor drainage, which may eventually lead to root rot for the plant.</p>
+However, mushrooms appearing in pots can be concerning as they generally need moist environments to survive; a plant pot with many mushrooms could be overly moist due to poor drainage, which may eventually lead to root rot for the plant.</p>
 	<br>
 </section>